Code-Institute-Submissions/JMuckian94-MSP2-Gaming-Trivia-Browser-Game_OctResub/README.md

 ## Features

+### Navbar

+The navbar is a simple bootstrap design with the website brand and the home buttons taking the user back to the starting page and two more buttons, one to take the user to the end screen, which is useful if the user accidentally returned to the home by mistake without finishing saving their score, and the high scores page link, which can be accessed also via a button on the home page.
+Each element has a hover transition.

 ### Intro Section

 The Intro Section is there to welcome the user and provide information on what kind of game they are playing and how it works.
 Users will be asked a series of 20 questions related to the video game industry.
 Each of these questions will have between 2 and 4 possible answers to choose from depending on the difficulty.
 Correct answers will be tallied by the scoreboard.
 Users are encouraged to aim for high scores and to share the game with friends via social links at the bottom.